jorditorresBCN/job-scheduler-of-CNN-workers-with-PyCOMPSs/README.md

 **PyCOMPSs**

 We have chosen to use COMP Superscalar[[4]][COMPSs](COMPSs), a framework which aims to ease the development and execution of applications for distributed infrastructures.
 The specific chosen framework is PyCOMPSs[[5]][PyCOMPSs] (the COMPSs Python binding).
 COMPSs is also complemented with a set of tools for facilitating the development, execution monitoring and post-mortem performance analysis.
-One of the tools is Extrae, a package devoted to generate Paraver trace-files, to monitor the correct execution of our application (the generated traces can be found in the Results folder).
-With COMPSs, we can also obtain a graph of the tasks execution, to check the correct execution of the parallel application (it can also be found in the Results folder).
+One of the tools is Extrae, a package devoted to generate Paraver trace-files, to monitor the correct execution of our application.
+With COMPSs, we can also obtain a graph of the tasks execution, to check the correct execution of the parallel application.

 To parallelize our task using PyCOMPSs, only a few lines of code need to be added:
 - Import the pycompss task to use the parallel task decorators, the compss_wait_on to wait for all the parallel tasks to finish, and the needed parameters for the task decorators.